-Minor Area.
+Course Credits - Minor Area.
 Completion of a minor or supporting program of 12 credits is required.
 The goal is for PhD students to support their research and career plans with this coursework.
 This may involve coursework in one or more academic programs outside of environmental engineering; examples include chemistry, chemical engineering, microbiology, public health, math, statistics, geology, etc..

-Research Skill.
-Completion of 6 credits is required devoted to a "research skill" such as statistics, numerical methods or advanced computer programming.
+Course Credits - Research Skill.
+Completion of 6 credits devoted to a "research skill" such as statistics, numerical methods or advanced computer programming is required.
 Other courses deemed appropriate by the PhD Committee may also be taken.

 Dissertation Credits.
-The CEE Department and Environmental Engineering Program requirements are the same, but are described here for your convenience.
-A minimum of 18 Dissertation credits (CEE 899 Doctoral Dissertation) must be earned in addition to the minimum of 18 credits of Minor Area and Research Skill courses specified above.
+The CEE Department and EWRE Program requirements are the same, but are described here for your convenience.
+A minimum of 18 Dissertation credits (CEE 899 Doctoral Dissertation) must be earned in addition to the minimum total of 18 credits of Minor Area and Research Skill courses specified above.

 Comprehensive Examination.
 To become a Ph.D. candidate, all Ph.D. students must pass a comprehensive examination.
-This consists of a written and an oral test.
-The Environmental Engineering Program requires a specific format for this exam as described below.
+This consists of written and oral examinations.
+The Environmental and Water Resources Engineering Program requires a specific format for this exam as described below.